-The Islands are cut off from the mainland by the tide for about five hours out of every 12.
-If you are planning a visit, you must allow yourself enough time to leave Hilbre at least three hours before high water, or longer if any of your group walks slowly.
-It takes about one hour to cross the 2 miles to Hilbre.
+The Islands are cut off from the mainland by the tide for about six hours out of every 12.
+If you are planning a visit, you must allow yourself enough time to cross.

 When planning your journey you must find out the time of high water and allow enough time to complete your visit to the islands and your return journey to West Kirby safely.

 Make sure you have enough crossing time, or you may be trapped by the tide.
 Be aware that strong winds may bring the tide in early or suddenly.